-Common Reasons For Life Insurance Claim Denial
+Life Insurance Claim Denied Reasons

 The first step to understanding why you are experiencing a life insurance claim denial is to understand how life insurance companies make their money.
 Life insurance companies survive because they receive more premium payments than they pay out in claims.
 This is why they carefully examine any life insurance claim for material misrepresentations.